JaKooLit/Ubuntu-Hyprland/README.md

 > [!NOTE]
 > This script does not setup audio.
 Kindly set up.
 If you have not, I recommend pipewire. `sudo apt install -y pipewire`

-#### ❗ some known issues on this Installer
-- some users reported that they have to install some packages.
-It is in the install-scripts/force-install.sh
-- At this time the packages force to install are the following `imagemagick`

 #### 🎞️ AGS Overview DEMO
 - in case you wonder, here is a short demo of AGS overview [Youtube LINK](https://youtu.be/zY5SLNPBJTs)